Drissa Diakité: Nice

 In January transfer window 2006, Diakité moved to French side Nice, with an undisclosed fee.
 At Nice, he played defensive midfielder or right fullback.
 He was fan favourite, though he has physical unwavering commitment, which he earned cards.
 Diakité made his debut for the club coming on as a substitute for Marama Vahirua in a 3–0 loss against Marseille.
 In his second half of the season, Diakité made five appearances.

 In the 2006/07 season, Diakité made 25 appearances.
 In March 2007 he was linked with £3.5 million moves to Newcastle United, Everton and Real Zaragoza.
 He was labelled as a half and half of Patrick Vieira and Zé Roberto.
 Diakité signed a contract, that will keep him until 2010.

 In the 2007–08 season, Diakite made 22 appearances.
 In a 0–0 draw against Sochaux, on 3 November 2007, he received a straight red card for the first time in his Nice career.

 In the 2008–09 season, Diakite signed a contract until 2011 and went on to make thirty-one appearances and happen the same thing the following season.
 The 2010–11 season was troubled for him, as he received two cards and suffering injury.
 In his last season, his playing time has been more restricted, who suffered a crack in the fibula, making 16 appearances.

 At the end of the 2011–12 season, Diakite was released by the club, ending his six-years association with the club.
 Previously in February 2012, Diakite was told by the club that he's not offered a new contract.
-In his Nice career, he endured what were considered below-average seasons by most in the three season since he arrived.
+In his Nice career, he endured what were considered below-average seasons by most in the three seasons since he arrived.